alidirza/insta-stalker/README.md

 </details>

 ### Instagram:
+###### Note: Don't use your main account, you might get banned.
+###### Note: Session IDs change every time you log out or switch accounts.
-Open instagram web and login.
+Open Instagram's web application and log in.

-Open web inspector and enter the Applications tab
+Open the web inspector and enter the Applications tab.

-Click cookies and find the instagram's session id.
+Click on cookies and find Instagram's session ID.

-Copy the session id and paste at code
+Copy the session ID and paste it in the code.

 <details>
 <summary>